alexandershaw4/SourceMesh/README.md

 # MeshAAL

 Plot overlays and networks (nodes & edges) on template brain natively in matlab.

 Provide data along with it's sourcemodel coordinates, or use the default AAL90.

+Essentially it fits the gifti surface (or template brain mesh) to the sourcemodel co-ordinates (or atlas source coords) and allows plotting of functional overlays, networks (opt. with labels) and overlay-videos.
+It can also add atlas labels to non-atlas sourcemodel data.

-Includes some compiled cpp code as (linux) mex for speed up.
+Includes some compiled cpp code as (linux) mex for speed up for Mac and Linux.
+If these cause problems, delete them.

 Usages:
 ```